 3. Choose wisely

 If you’re still deciding whether to choose radio or an online streaming service to get your music out there, keep in mind that it will depend a lot on your goal as an artist.
-If your marketing plan is focusing on becoming famous online, locally, nationwide or worldwide, and the timeframe you want that to be accomplished in, every platform has a role to play in getting your song to become a household name,
+If your marketing plan is focusing on becoming famous online, locally, nationwide or worldwide, and the timeframe you want that to be accomplished in, every platform has a role to play in getting your song to become a household name, and Radio is just a part of the big picture.

 Understanding your style, goals, and how you project yourself as an artist will help you decide if radio, online streaming, or both are the correct channels for you.
 Investigate how to submit music to individual stations, go onto their websites and get in touch with them and start networking, remember that in this profession relationships help!